knmlprz/Benchmark_LLM/README.md

 # Polish LLM benchmark

-Polish benchmark LLM is a compact yet powerful platform designed for benchmarking in polish langue open-source large language models (LLMs) Equipped with diverse test datasets, it facilitates rigorous and comprehensive evaluation of LLMs.
-This tool streamlines the process of assessing model performance, enabling researchers and developers to reliably test and share their findings in the dynamic landscape of AI and natural language processing.

 Polish LLM benchmark is a compact yet powerful platform designed for benchmarking in langue open-source large language models (LLMs) on polish language.
 Equipped with diverse test datasets, it facilitates rigorous and comprehensive evaluation of LLMs.
 This tool streamlines the process of assessing model performance, enabling researchers and developers to reliably test and share their findings in the dynamic landscape of AI and natural language processing.

 # Table of Contents

 ## [Getting Started](#getting-started)